micyo10/jsm-chat-app/README.md

 A personal project using a video tutorial: https://www.youtube.com/watch?v=ZwFA3YMfkoc

-My goal was to better familiarize myself with the React library, while at the same time, creating a fun application
+My goal was to better familiarize myself with the React library while at the same time creating a fun application

 To run the application:
 In two separate commant prompt windows, run 'npm start' for both client and server directories